Frequently Asked Questions

 What if I meet my friends at the Park & Ride site and we travel into town together, can we get a group ticket?

 Group tickets are for up to five people arriving together in one vehicle.
-The Group Ticket allows one vehicle only to exit the car park.

 Do the Park & Ride services operate on Bank/Public Holidays?